JeffKnowlesJr/jeff-content/docs/CONTACT_FORM_QUICKFIX.md

 The contact form uses AWS AppSync and IAM authentication to store contact form submissions.
 The form submission code is located in `src/app/api/contact/submit/route.ts`.

+### Email Notifications

+The system sends email notifications for new contact form submissions via:

+1. DynamoDB Streams: Triggers when new contact form entries are added
+2. Lambda Function: `contact-form-notifications` processes the stream events
+3. Amazon SES: Sends the notification emails to configured recipients

+For detailed information about the notification system, see [CONTACT_FORM_SYSTEM.md](./CONTACT_FORM_SYSTEM.md).

 ### Required Environment Variables

 Create a `.env.local` file in the project root with the following variables: